codeforbtv/docs/local-cloud-proposal.md

 #### Phase 2: Implement

-While phase 1 will be bootstrapped, phase 2 will involve finding seed money to cover expenses for a limited period of time.
+While phase 1 will be bootstrapped, phase 2 will involve finding seed money to cover the buildout of the Infrastructure as a Service (IaaS) layer and ongoing expenses for a limited period of time.

 During phase 2: